CadAdminResouces/tesseractTrainingSurveyPlans/README.md

 | eng+QLD_B_D_whiteborder3-2 | 93.72619048         |ValidationSetWithBorders |
 |                         |                     | |

 As suggested by tesseract.
-Additionaly we found that after getting cropping out the text from the image adding a small border around the text improves tesserect's performance.
+Additionally, we found that after cropping out the text from the image, adding a small border around the text improved tesseract's performance.
+The below table describes the border settings we used to crop these images out.
+Border refers to how much additional pixels of the image we cropped, and white border refers to the number of pixels of whitespace we added around the images.

 | Models	|	Borders Used in training	|
 |-------------------------|---------------------|